 This document describes what settings are available and what they do.

 The "Processor Model" determines the level of host CPU functionality exposed to your cloud server's virtual processor.
 In other words, it determines the CPU flags - and thus advanced processor features - available for use.
 It does *not* change the physical processor that your server is running on.
-There are currently two options available:

 - Standard VGA with VESA extensions.
 This is the more capable of the two options in terms of resolution and bit-depth, so it is preferable if your operating system has good support for it.